Last updated

 The Mezzanine protocol creates a simple and scalable organizational structure for running companies.
 Every company has a treasury that is run by a Board of Directors.
 A treasury can create any number of departments and sub-departments with granular abilities.
 Board directors are selected through shareholder governance, ensuring proper checks and balances.
 All Mezzanine companies have a capital stack that automatically tracks all economic claims on the organization, like liquidation preference, debt obligations, and vesting shares.
 A Mezzanine company can easily add new features and functionalities by adding additional modules for spending, billing, vesting, raising money and more.

-The Treasury of a company lies at the root of the company's organizational tree.
+The of a company lies at the root of the company's organizational tree.
 The treasury signers act as the Board of Directors of the organization, granting powers and allowances to departments and modules.
 The treasury holds the vast majority of a company's assets at all times.

 Shareholder governance is predicated on shareholder supremacy, meaning that shareholders should hold ultimate control of a company.
 Among other things, shareholder governance selects the board of directors.